 1 pair black flats

 Our last tip to looking put together is one around accessories.
-Accessories are a tough one, as they can immediately bring up or down your outfit.
-You don’t necessarily need a luxury item to look polished and put together, but if you have one it can be a nice touch, as long as it is not too branded or in your face (showing off is not classy, ever).
+They are a tough one, as they can immediately bring up or down your outfit.
+You don’t necessarily need a luxury item to look polished and put together, but it can be a nice touch.
+As long as it is not too branded or in your face (showing off is not classy, ever).
 Accessories are the one place where you can have a little fun, but also still look chic.

 Don’t go overboard, but add in a nice bag, interesting sunglasses, or a pop of colour with your shoes.
 Being polished and put together doesn’t necessarily mean boring, and adding the right type of flair to your outfit can pull the whole look together.